 A key pillar of the OECD Oslo Dialogue is strengthening the capacity of criminal tax investigators to tackle illicit financial flows and the OECD International Academy for Tax Crime Investigation is a critical part of this initiative.
 The programme greatly improves the ability of developing countries to detect and investigate financial crimes, and recover the proceeds of those crimes, by developing the skills of tax and financial crime investigators through intensive training courses.
 Academy programmes are held at the Guardia di Finanza Economic and Financial Police School in Ostia, Italy.
 Now over 800 investigators from over 95 countries have received training as part of this initiative.

-The Academy Programmes are structured around a number of modules, which are taught through a combination of lectures, group discussions, practical exercises and course participant presentations.
+The International Academy Programmes are structured around a number of modules, which are taught through a combination of lectures, group discussions, practical exercises and course participant presentations.

 Conducting Financial Investigations (Foundation Programme)